YinLinghao/hello-world/README.md

 # hello-world
 My ideas, resources.
-SO,i'm starting to use the Github rightnow.
+So,i'm starting to use the Github rightnow.